h313/soc-radiation-testing/README.md

 After reading a block of memory that takes up a portion of the cache defined by `L1_USAGE`, each thread will run a set of tests on the program twice.
-These tests will exercise the CPU's ALU and multiply-add pipelines.
+These tests will exercise the CPU's ALU and multiply-add pipelines:

+* Data read from memory: done vertically to fill up entire cache
+* Cache read and ALU/multiply-add test: done linearly as the data has already been loaded into the cache, skipped for entire block if data read incorrect

 ## Possible Errors
-* Incorrect cache read on two cores: potential single-event upset in RAM
+* Incorrect cache/data read on two cores: potential single-event upset in RAM
-* Incorrect cache read on one core: potential single-event upset in L1 cache
+* Incorrect cache/data read on one core: potential single-event upset in L1 cache
 * Incorrect ALU/multiply-add result: potential single-event transient in CPU pipeline